How My Internet

 Common Misconceptions Regarding WiFi

-There can be many factors as to why your WiFi speeds vary and below are a list of some:
+There can be many factors as to why your WiFi speeds vary and below is a list of some:

 - Devices on the network are being updated